US regulators delay decision on nuclear fuel storage license

 Since the federal government has failed to build a permanent repository, it reimburses utilities to house the fuel in either steel-lined concrete pools of water or in steel and concrete containers known as casks at sites in nearly three dozen states.
 That cost is expected to stretch into the tens of billions of dollars over the next decade.

-The legislation signed by New Mexico Gov. Michelle Lujan Grisham last week requires that the state provide consent for bringing in such radioactive material.
-Consent from the Democratic governor would be unlikely, as she has argued that without a permanent repository, New Mexico stands to be the nation's permanent dumping ground.
+The legislation signed by Lujan Grisham last week requires that the state provide consent for bringing in such radioactive material.
+Consent from the Democratic governor would be unlikely, as she has argued that without a permanent repository, New Mexico stands to be the nation's de facto dumping ground.

+She reiterated her opposition in the letter to NRC Chairman Christopher Hanson.

+"Thank you for respecting the state of New Mexico's laws and the voices of our citizens, tribes and pueblos who overwhelming(ly) supported this legislation," she wrote.

 Similar battles have been waged in Nevada, Utah and Texas over the decades as the U.S. has struggled to find a home for spent fuel and other radioactive waste.
 The proposed Yucca Mountain project in Nevada was mothballed and a temporary storage site planned on a Native American reservation in Utah was sidelined despite being licensed by the NRC in 2006.